 - -Figure out how you’ll entertain yourself without spending

 - Clean and declutter your house (it’s hard to stay home in a messy house, and you’ll be home a lot when you can’t spend money)

-In general, have an idea for what you’ll do instead of spending money on entertainment and luxuries in case it comes up.
+In general, have an idea of what you’ll do instead of spending money on entertainment and luxuries if it comes up.

 🌟 Related: The Real Reason You Shop So Much 🌟

 What to eat during your no spend challenge

 While it’s hard to stop spending money, it can also be a little bit of an adventure.
 This can also be a great opportunity to try cooking new things.

 Go through your pantry and see what you can make with what’s on hand.
 Have a list of flexible foods to make that don’t require a recipe and can be thrown together with what you have.

 Here are some great ideas to get you started: